 Bedtime -detail of the final completed illustration created by Steven Salerno, purposely mimicking the style of the originator of the Madeline character, Ludwig Bemelmans.
 This illustration is for a new picture book entitled LOVE from Madeline (Viking Press), the first in a planned series of 5 new picture books. (digital)

-cover of MADELINE’s ABC’s -illustration created by Steven Salerno, purposely mimicking the style of the originator of the Madeline character, Ludwig Bemelmans.
-It is the 2nd book in the series of 5 new picture books. (digital)
+Bedtime -detail of the final completed illustration created by Steven Salerno, purposely mimicking the style of the originator of the Madeline character, Ludwig Bemelmans.
+This illustration is from the new picture book LOVE from Madeline (Viking Press)

 PROJECT SPOTLIGHT: The Crayon Man picture book wins the prestigious 2020 Irma Black Award for Excellence in Children’s Literature